Gol-e Aliabad

-Gol-e Aliabad (گلعلي اباد) (Note: Also romanized as Golalīābād and Gol-e ‘Alīābād) is a village in Miyandaman Rural District of Kuhestan District, Tonekabon County, Mazandaran province, Iran, and serves as capital of the district.
+Gol-e Aliabad (گلعلي اباد) (Note: Also romanized as Golalīābād and Gol-e ‘Alīābād) is a village in Miyandaman Rural District of Kuhestan District in Tonekabon County, Mazandaran province, Iran, serving as capital of the district.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 712 in 204 households, when it was in Baladeh Rural District of Khorramabad District.
 The following census in 2011 counted 763 people in 271 households.
 The 2016 census measured the population of the village as 598 people in 230 households.

-In 2019, Do Hezar and Seh Hezar Rural Districts were separated from the district in the establishment of Kuhestan District.
-Gol-e Aliabad was transferred to Miyandaman Rural District created in the new district.
+In 2020, Gol-e Aliabad was separated from the district in the formation of Kuhestan District and transferred to Miyandaman Rural District created in the same district.